NetApp/harvest/docs/install/containers.md

 ### Customize Prometheus's Retention Time

-By default, `prom-stack.yml` is configured for a 1-year data retention period.
+By default, `prom-stack.yml` is configured for a one year data retention period.
 To increase this, for example, to two years, you can create a specific configuration file and make your changes there.
 This prevents your custom settings from being overwritten if you regenerate the default `prom-stack.yml` file.
 Here's the process: